Year 7 Instrumental Programme

 on that instrument with one of our peripatetic instrumental teachers, alongside the lessons they will receive for free, which will teach

 them a new instrument from scratch.
 Experienced musicians in Year 7 are also warmly invited to get involved in as much of our co-curricular music programme as they can.
-Ensembles particularly suitable for our most able Year 7 students include Junior Wind Band, Junior String Ensemble, Junior Choir, and Brass Ensemble.
+Ensembles particularly suitable for our most able Year 7 students include Wilson's Sinfonietta, Middle School Wind Band, Middle School Strings, Junior Choir, and Guitar Ensemble.

 We find that experienced Year 7 musicians are usually happiest playing music that is the right difficulty for them.
-For many of our very best
+For some of our very best

-How will you decide which boys learn which instrument?
+How will you decide which students learn which instrument?

 specialist instrumental staff.
-Staff will allocate instruments taking into account boys' prior musical experience and boys' personal preferences.
+Staff will do their best to allocate instruments taking into account students' prior musical experience and their personal preferences.
 It is vital that boys are enthusiastic about the instrument that they learn, and enjoy playing it!

 For how long will the tuition be free?

-Every boy will receive free tuition for one academic year, until the end of Year 7.
+Every student will receive free tuition for one academic year, until the end of Year 7.

 Will my son gain any qualification as a result of this programme?

-All boys will have the opportunity to sit a Trinity music exam at the end of the year during school time.
+All students will have the opportunity to sit a Trinity music exam at the end of the year during school time.
 Parents will be asked to pay for exam

 Who will be teaching the programme?

-Instrumental Staff: Ms L Driver (Flute); Ms H Dennis (Oboe); Mr J French (Percussion); Mr C Hann (Voice); Mr P Sanders (Clarinet);
+Instrumental Staff: Mr N Franks (Flute); Ms H Dennis (Oboe); Mr J French (Percussion); Mr C Hann (Voice); Mr P Sanders (Clarinet);

-Mr T Scaife (French Horn and Trombone); Mr J Marshall (Trumpet); Ms R Allen (Bassoon).
+Mr T Scaife (French Horn and Trombone); Mr J Marshall (Trumpet); Mr D Emson-Jukes (Bassoon).